dajack05/handmade/calc/README.md

 - [CMake](https://cmake.org/)
 - Clang/GCC (or I guess MSVC but I haven't tested that yet)

+### MacOS

+Builds as-is.
+Assuming your C++ build system works for other projects, it should work for this.

+### Linux

+You'll need to install a development libraries for opengl and X11 stuff.
+The build process will error out and tell you what to install lol

+For Debian based systems, when it errors with something like "unable to find xrandr" you can just run `apt install libxrandr-dev`.
+Keep doing that process until it builds 🤷

+### Windows

+You're on your own pal...
+My best guess would be to suggest using something like [msys2](https://www.msys2.org/) or try building the CMake project in Visual Studio.

 ## Building

 This project uses the [meson](https://mesonbuild.com/) build system.